Blue iguana

-Taxonomy
+Etymology and taxonomy

-Its specific name lewisi commemorates the name of the scientist who collected the holotype of this species, Charles Bernard Lewis.
+The specific name, lewisi, commemorates the surname of the scientist who collected the holotype of this species, Charles Bernard Lewis.

-The closest relatives are the Cuban iguana (Cyclura nubila) and the Northern Bahamian rock iguana (C. cychlura).
-It can be genetically distinguished from the subspecies found on Little Cayman and Cayman Brac known as C. nubila caymanensis, although it can interbreed with this subspecies and produce fertile offspring.
+The closest relatives of the blue iguana are the Cuban iguana (Cyclura nubila) and the Northern Bahamian rock iguana (C. cychlura).
+The blue iguana can be genetically distinguished from the subspecies found on Little Cayman and Cayman Brac known as C. nubila caymanensis, although it can interbreed with this subspecies and produce fertile offspring.

-In 1938 Lewis of the Institute of Jamaica joined an Oxford University biological expedition to the Cayman Islands.
+In 1938, Lewis of the Institute of Jamaica joined an Oxford University biological expedition to the Cayman Islands.
 Lewis obtained two blue iguanas, a male and a female, which were later lodged with the Natural History Museum, London.
-Chapman Grant, in an article published in 1940, formally described the blue iguana as an separate taxon for the first time, classifying it as the trinomial C. macleayi lewisi.
+Chapman Grant, in an article published in 1940, formally described the blue iguana as a separate taxon for the first time, classifying it as the trinomial C. macleayi lewisi.
 Albert Schwartz and Richard Thomas reclassified it as C. nubila lewisi in 1975, making it a subspecies of the Cuban iguana.
 In his 2004 article Frederick Burton repeatedly states Schwartz and Carey reclassified it in a 1977 publication, but he is mistaken.